ChoiSG/RTPSourceCodes/iac/https-terraform/README.md

 1. IP blocklist of famous scanners, bad IP ranges, etc.
 2. Allowlisted User-Agent string
-3. Redirects any bad traffic to www.notion.so
+3. Redirects any bad traffic to www.google.com by default

 ## Prerequisites
 1. Create AWS Route53 Hosted zone.
 Then, get the Hosted Zone ID from Route53 (`/route53/v2/hostedzones`) and update `variables.tf`.
 2. Change domain registrar's nameserver to AWS's NS
 3. `aws configure` with your terraform IAM user creds from AWS
 4. Update `variables.tf`

+(Optional) 5.
+If you have custom nginx.conf from havoc2nginx or cs2nginx, place it in the ./conf/nginx.conf and terraform will use that config file.

 ## Usage
 ```